amatarazzo777/cppux/README.md

 # guidom

-This is the new format in research for C++ 17 and above.
+This project is a research API for the C++ 17 and above language to provide a document object model.
 The product is designed to be cross platform.
 Currently the macOS, iOS, and Android NDK library needs research.
 The template dom library works precisely with the standard library without adding new data types.
-It supports rapid development and incorporates a small set of memorable names within its model. it is a templated oriented coded implementation for higher performance than any of the preceding syntaxes.
+It supports rapid development and incorporates a small set of memorable names within its model.
+It is a templated oriented implementation for higher performance and integrated syntax.
 It offers the document object model integrated with C++ language as a natural syntax that appears like HTML because of the use of <>.
-The product is designed to be a cross platform product line.
-The following development platforms and technologies are capable of use for development and distribution.
+The following development platforms and rendering technologies are capable of use for development and distribution.

 <ul>